8xu/SHB/README.md

 4. Rename `config.json.example` to `config.json`.
 5. Run `node main.js` to start the hour booster.

+## Notes
+- [ ] Works with Steam Guard
+    > Steam Guard should be not enabled on the account you are trying to boost hours on.

 ## Running 24/7 on Replit
 You can run this 24/7 on [Repl.it](https://replit.com/) for as little as *$7*/ month with the *Hacker* plan.
 See pricing [here](https://replit.com/site/pricing).